twintproject/twint-splunk/README.md

 ## Bugs/TODO

 - If you try writing a file to a directory that is not under the current directory, Docker will likely have path issues.
+- Support downloads on a monthly basis once the bug I found in Twint is fixed.
+- Write a script to allow tweets within a set of coordinates.
+- Build a dashboard to display tweets on a map.

 ## Credits